jnduli/blog_jnduli.co.ke/content/drafts/testing_async_vuejs.rst

     }
     </script>

-To test the getQuotes methods will be a bit tricky.
-This is because we first have a call to an api server, and this call is asynchronous.
-Luckily, there is a library called `moxios
-<https://github.com/axios/moxios>`_.
-To set it up on the project,
-do:
+If I want to test the getQuote method, I'll have to figure out how to make the asyc ajax call to the server.
+Since the call happens in another thread, it becomes tricky, because I have to wait for that thread to finish before testing the result.
+Luckily, there is a library called `moxios <https://github.com/axios/moxios>`_.
+To set it up on the project, do:

 .. code-block:: bash

    npm install moxios --save-dev

-Moxios provides a pretty neat way of mocking axios calls so that we get dummy content that can be rendered as though it was the real thing.
-It also provides a means on waiting for axios promises to finish.
-So to test the above component using moxios:
+With moxios, I can mock the ajax calls (from axios).
+With this, I get dummy content that the test can treat similarly to how the component will treat server results.
+Moxios also has a wait function, which will pause execution of test until the promise completes.
+To test the above component with moxios:

 .. code-block:: javascript